heliosdesign/angular_template/README.md

     fill: orange
 ```

-One thing to note: if you want to style the icon via CSS, make sure that there aren't any conflicting inline properties.
+One thing to note: if you want to style the icon via CSS, make sure that there aren't any conflicting inline properties, ie `fill="#fff"`.
 Those properties can't be overridden.